Best daily deals

 How to manage your Nest Aware subscription

-If you subscribed through the Google Home app, you have to manage Aware via the Google Play Store.
-Once you’re signed in on the web, visit Payments & subscriptions under your profile icon, and select Manage next to Aware in the Subscriptions tab.
+If you subscribe through the Google Home app, you must manage Aware via the Google Play Store.
+Once you’re signed in on the web, visit Payments and subscriptions under your profile icon, and select Manage next to Aware in the Subscriptions tab.

 Should you pay for Nest Aware?

-If you’re regularly away from home, and/or there’s a serious crime threat, Aware’s event recording and facial recognition may make a real difference.
+If you’re regularly away from home, and/or there’s a serious crime threat, Aware’s familiar face recognition and extended event recording could make a real difference.
 It’s always better to catch intruders in the act, but there’s at least a chance of pressing charges or recovering goods if you can supply video evidence.

 The second criterion is a commitment to the Google ecosystem, not just in cameras, but as an entire smart home platform.
-If you have an Amazon Echo Show as your smart display, you’ll automatically get more out of Alexa-compatible cameras.
+If you’re already using an Echo Show as a smart display for instance, you’ll get more out of Amazon’s Ring cameras, which are built around Alexa compatibility.
 Similarly, if you already have cameras from companies like Arlo or Wyze, it’s illogical to complicate your system by adding Google models, never mind paying for Aware, which is exclusive to Nest hardware.

 The best Nest Aware-compatible devices